 "But what Public Service failed to tell the public is that in Jacksonville the rate is established for ordinary use of lighting, but when another appliance is added in the home, say a radio, the rate automatically drops to 3 cents, more than 100 percent below the Camden rate.

-"Neither has the Public Service Corporation told the public in its paid advertisements that in
+has the Public Service Corporation told the public in its paid

 "I have in my possession a letter from Jacksonville's utility engineer in which he states that in another three or four years the city will be tax free.